randomswdev/ansible-keycloak/README.md

 See `roles/keycloak/defaults/main.yml` for a list of other variable defaults that one may want to override.

-To use keycloak behind a reverse proxy set the variable `keycloak_reverse_proxy` to True.:
+To use keycloak behind a reverse proxy set the variable `keycloak_https_proxy_address_forwarding` to true.:
 `socket_binding_proxy_port`: Configure the reverse proxy port(X-Forwarded-Port).

 ## Testing